LiliaFramework/Lilia/docs/docs/hooks/class_hooks.md

 # Class Hooks

-This document lists every available `CLASS` hook.
-Place these functions on a class table to run custom logic whenever a player joins, leaves, or spawns with that class.

----

-## Overview

-Each class can implement lifecycle hooks to control access, initialize settings, and respond to events such as joining, leaving, spawning, or being transferred.
-All hooks are optional; unspecified hooks will not alter default behavior.
+Classes can implement lifecycle hooks to control access, initialize settings, and respond to events such as joining, leaving, spawning, or being transferred.

-These hooks live on the class tables created under `schema/classes` and are only

-called for instances of that specific class.
-Define them inside your class

-definition files (`schema/classes/*.lua`).
+Define these functions inside your class definition files (`schema/classes/*.lua`).

+All hooks are optional; unspecified hooks fall back to default behaviour.

 ---